blaineventurine/home-automation-docker/README.md

 [Rhasspy](https://rhasspy.readthedocs.io/en/latest/) allows us to set up something akin to an Amazon Echo or Google Home, except the data never leaves your home network and it integrates with Home Assistant easily.
 It has wakeword detection (instead of saying "OK, Google" or "Alexa"), with quite a few different wakeword engines available.
 Some work better than others.
 I use Snowboy - it allows custom wakewords and it works pretty well.
 After wakeword detection, we have speech-to-text - this is where the command you issue ("turn off the office lights") gets processed into text, then text-to-speech - so I can ask what the time is, or the temperature, or the forecast, etc., and have it spoken to me.
 Rhasspy has a few different text-to-speech options, and I chose to use MaryTTS running in a different container.
 It's a little less robotic sounding.

-Rhasspy can be used in a client/server situation - I have a Raspberry Pi with a Resepaker microphone array hat running Rhasspy, and that communicates back to my server which handles processing the commands.
+Rhasspy can be used in a client/server situation - I have a Raspberry Pi with a Respeaker microphone array hat running Rhasspy, and that communicates back to my server which handles processing the commands.
 Right now I think you can have a maximum of one client I believe, but that should be changing soon.
-The documentation available [here](https://rhasspy.readthedocs.io/en/latest/) is can walk you through the set up for most of it, but there are a few gotchas I encountered.
+The documentation available [here](https://rhasspy.readthedocs.io/en/latest/) can walk you through the set up for most of it, but there are a few gotchas I encountered.

 Pull the container: